 What is ORP?

-Oxidation reduction potential, commonly referred to as REDOX, is a measured in millivolts of the tendency of a chemicals substance to either oxidize or reduce another chemical substance.
+Oxidation reduction potential (ORP), also known as REDOX, is a measurement that reflects the ability of a molecule to oxidize or reduce another molecule:

 How is ORP Measured?

-ORP measurements are used as a cost effective method to control various processes.
-Effective disinfection using chlorine, ozone, or bromine are commonly used.
-It is also used in the process applications in order to control the destruction of chromate or cyanide, as well as bleach production and wet scrubbers.
+ORP measurements are a cost effective method used to monitor a variety of processes.
+Common applications include disinfection using chlorine, ozone, and bromine.
+All of these species are strong oxidizers, so ORP is used as an indicator of sanitizing activity.
+ORP is also used in process applications to monitor destruction of chromate or cyanide, as well as in bleach production and wet scrubbers.

 - Prechlorination and dechlorination in water/wastewater treatment

 - Cyanide destruction and chromate reduction in metal finishing